What Is a Transfer of Equity? Process & Explanation

 For example, if your home is valued at £200,000 and the outstanding mortgage balance is £150,000, your equity in the property is £50,000.

 If you still owe a mortgage on the property, you’ll have to get the consent of the mortgage lender before you can make a transfer.
-For instance, if you plan to add or remove someone to the title, the lender will check whether they can afford the payments.
+For instance, if you plan to add or remove someone to or from the title, the lender will check whether they can afford the payments.

 Examples of a Transfer of Equity